wgslr/getting-started/README.md

 ### Scenario 2.0

 In this scenario you will run a demo of a fully functional, isolated Onedata deployment that will consist of:
-- a single node pre-configured Onezone instance
+- a single node preconfigured Onezone instance
-- a single node pre-configured Oneprovider instance
+- a single node preconfigured Oneprovider instance

 both running on a single machine.